VisualAlgorithmsSamples/neuro-sdk/Unity/USAGE.md

 ### Adding Actions

-Using the `void ActionWindow.AddAction(INeuroAction action)` method, you can add an action to the window.
+Using the `ActionWindow ActionWindow.AddAction(INeuroAction action)` method, you can add an action to the window.
 This will add this action as one of the possible responses that Neuro can pick from.

 Each action window can register any number of actions, but only one of them will be returned by Neuro.
 This just asks Neuro to pick one of them basically.